jkminder/data2neo/docs/documentation.md

 ```
 ### Existing relational modules
 #### Pandas
 With the [`PandasDataFrameIterator`](api.md#pandasdataframeiterator) you can wrap a [pandas dataframe](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html?highlight=dataframe#pandas).
 If you pass a pandas dataframe to the [`PandasDataFrameIterator`](api.md#pandasdataframeiterator) it will automatically create [`PandasSeriesResource`](api.md#pandasseriesresource)s out of all rows (series) and iterate over them.
-Since a dataframe has no type assiciated, you need to also provide a type name.
+Since a dataframe has no type associated, you need to also provide a type name.
 ```python
 from rel2graph.relational_modules.pandas import PandasDataframeIterator iterator = PandasDataframeIterator(pandas.Dataframe(...), "MyType")